The need for modifying procedures to accommodate patients with AD

 Furthermore, dispensing professionals should be aware that, if the necessary rehabilitative support services are in place, patients with dementia can do well with amplification.
 Recent developments in hearing aid technology—including sophisticated noise reduction algorithms and wireless communication—may be particularly suitable for this population.

 It is unfortunate that, for a variety of reasons, most dementia patients do not receive treatment for their hearing losses.
 This undoubtably relates to a host of factors (difficulty with testing, perceived need and benefit, etc) that are beyond the scope of this discussion.
 Hearing care professionals should be aware of the complex nature of these interactions and be prepared to advocate effectively for the rehabilitative needs of their patients.
-Inasmuch as the symptoms of hearing loss, dementia, and affective disorders may overlap, it is important for us to inform care providers of the need for audiological evaluation and rehabilitative services.
+Inasmuch as the symptoms of hearing loss, dementia, and affective disorders may overlap, it is important for us to inform health care providers of the need for audiological evaluation and rehabilitative services.

-Similarly, dispensing professionals should be prepared to evaluate the mental status of their patients by asking informal questions to assess a patient’s memory and orientation, or to administer a screening instrument such as the Mini Mental State Exam,10 or the Short Portable Mental Status Questionnaire.11
+Similarly, dispensing professionals should be prepared to evaluate the mental status of their patients by asking informal questions to assess a patient’s memory and orientation, or perhaps to administer a screening instrument such as the Mini Mental State Exam,10 or the Short Portable Mental Status Questionnaire.11

 Suggestions for Enhancing Communication